 is a constant value for the same amount of moles.

-And this pattern was empirically established before the conclusion of the equation.
+And this dependence was empirically established before the conclusion of the equation.
 These are so-called gas laws - Boyle–Mariotte law, Gay-Lussac law, Charles law.

 Boyle–Mariotte law says: